xEdelweiss/static-site-generator/demo/pages/main.md

-- title: Some title
+title: Some title
-- some_var: it's value
+some_var: it's value
-- path: /
+---
 # Content title
 Some text. _With_ formatting and ``code(true)``.